mozilla/fxa-auth-server/docs/api.md

 :lock: HAWK-authenticated with the authToken.

 This is used when adding a new device, or when creating a new account (and then adding the first device).
 It consumes a single-use authToken, and returns a long-lived `sessionToken` and a single-use `keyFetchToken`.

+The server may limit the number of devices that can be simultaneously connected to an account.

 ### Request